haruyama/unixuser-clojure-commons/README.md

-# mixi-cj-lib
+# unixuser-clojure-commons

-a library for Clojure, used in mixi.
+a library for Clojure.

 ## Usage